 We reached the $1,000 threshold a few months after we brought home baby.
 Well after her birth date, we were adding and purchasing things off of the registry.
 And when the $100 worth of free diapers and butt rash cream came, it was amazing.

-10. Reach out to your local diaper bank.
+10. Reach out to your local diaper bank for free diapers.

 With disposable diapers costing the average family $70 a month or more, they are a major expense that many families cannot meet on their own.
 In fact, 1 in 3 American families report experiencing diaper need.